 Net metering is a common distributed renewable energy policy in the United States, allowing individuals to “turn back” their meter (and reduce their electric bill) by generating on-site electricity.
 But utility accounting systems typically prevent people from sharing the output from a single, common solar or wind project.

 Virtual (or group or neighborhood) net metering (now also called “shared renewables”) allows utility customers to share the electricity output from a single power project, typically in proportion to their ownership of the shared system.
-The following map illustrates which states (as of October 2013) support virtual net metering.
-See the August 2012 map here.
+The following map illustrates which states (as of February 2014) support virtual net metering.
+See previous maps here: October 2013, August 2012.